Support with your banking

 Support in exceptional circumstances

-We understand that there may be times when you need to support a Starling customer with their finances but don’t have any Power of Attorney (PoA) access in place.
+We understand that there may be times when you need to support a Starling customer with their finances but don’t have power of attorney access in place.
 If you’re in this position and need to talk to someone, call us on 0207 930 4450 and we may be able to help in the short term while you apply for longer term access.

 2. Types of access we can’t support: